 EMBO Gold Medal

-For outstanding life scientists in the early stage of their careers
+For outstanding life scientists in the early stages of their careers

 Nominate for the Gold Medal

 Life scientists who are currently working in one of the EMBC Member States and who are under the age of 40 years, or within ten years of having obtained their PhD or equivalent on the day of the deadline for nominations (1 February) and have at least one senior author paper.
 Candidates can be nominated a maximum of three times within their eligibility period.

 - For female candidates with children, both eligibility criteria are automatically extended by one year per child.

 - For male candidates with children, the limits can be extended by the actual time taken off as paternity leave or – if their partner is working at least 80% FTE – by three months per child, whichever is longer.

 - Severe illness and extended military service are considered as exceptional circumstances on a case-by-case basis.
 If the proposer feels that the circumstances warrant an extension of the eligibility periods for their candidate, we suggest that they contact the EMBO Office for advice before submitting the nomination.